Firehed/deploy-to-kubernetes-action/README.md

 The following Actions workflow file will:

-- Authenticate to the clsuter
+- Authenticate to the cluster
 - Deploy the image

 ```yaml